EYO-07/QtRogueLike/README.md

 # QtRogueLike
 Python Rogue-Like game using PyQt5.
+Python 3.12, maybe works on older versions (not tested).
 Use dependencies.bat to install the requirements (PyQt5, noise).
+Or manually install using pip ( pip install PyQt5, pip install noise ).
 Double-click on start.pyw